Uber Driver Requirements: 4 Things to Know to Become a Driver on the App

 There are online calculators that can help you estimate your earnings depending on the state you live in (Hudlr)

 Maintenance and fuel expenses can amount to 20–30% of your income.
 Internal Uber figures have shown that when these expenses were subtracted from their pay, drivers in Detroit earned only $8.77 per hour, those in Houston earned $10.75, and those in Denver earned $13.17.
-This means that starting in 2018, drivers in Detroit earned less than the Michigan minimum wage.
+This means that starting in 2018, drivers in Detroit will earn less than the Michigan minimum wage.
 However, the median Uber driver earns less than the average Uber driver does.
 This means that there must be many Uber drivers who are earning a decent living to make the average so much higher than the median.

 Still, these figures represent net income before taxes.
 As a self-employed contractor, you’ll also be responsible for paying your own income tax at all levels: federal, state (if any), and local (if any).
 An Uber driver earning about $25,000 this year will fall into the 15% federal income tax bracket.